CompNet/Pang/README.md

 * The `WL` and `WLOA` algorithms are included in the `Grakel` library, documentation available [here](https://ysig.github.io/GraKeL/0.1a8/benchmarks.html)
 * `Graph2Vec` is included in the `karateclub` library, documentation available [here](https://karateclub.readthedocs.io/en/latest/)
 * `DGCNN` is included in the `stellargraph` library, documentation available [here](https://stellargraph.readthedocs.io/en/stable/).
 * We use the implementation of `CORK` from Marisa Thoma.
-This implementation is available in the `CORKcpp.zip` archive.
+This implementation is available in the `CORKcpp.zip` archive, from [here](http://www.dbs.ifi.lmu.de/~thoma/pub/sam2010/sam2010.zip)

 # References